Launch

 You can use this grant:

-- To cover a variety of expenses, including operating and start-up costs for cultural and science programs and activities accessible to King County residents and visitors; staff salaries; utilities; supplies; fees; and services.
+- To cover a variety of expenses, including operating and start-up costs; staff salaries; utilities; supplies; fees; and services.

 - To access capacity-building support and technical assistance as you build your organization.